Best perfume for women: the unforgettable fragrances for your wishlist

 Base notes: Vetiver, musk, amber

-As with all MFK scents, this is complex—which means that the ingredients aren't instantly identifiable and there's a lot going on.
-It's floral, woody and fresh., and would make the perfect perfume for bed, too.
+As with all MFK scents, this is a complex one—which means that the ingredients aren't instantly identifiable and there's a lot going on.
+It's floral, woody and fresh.
+In our opinions, it would make a perfect perfume for bed, too.

-Undeniably, Amyris is the star of the show here.
-According to Fragrantica, Amyris, part of the wood family, "has a fresh piney balsamic fragrance with a citrus nuance", which is certainly the case.
-However, here the balsamic nature is amplified with the addition of iris and lemon blossom.
+Undeniably, the amyris is the star of the show here.
+According to Fragrantica, amyris, which is part of the wood family: "has a fresh piney balsamic fragrance with a citrus nuance", which is certainly the case when smelled as part of this fragrance.
+However, here the balsamic nature is really amplified with the addition of iris and lemon blossom.

 (Image credit: Kilian)